 We are a publicly traded Delaware limited partnership formed by Diamondback on February 27, 2014 to, among other things, own, acquire and exploit oil and natural gas properties in North America.
 The Partnership is currently focused on oil and natural gas properties in the Permian Basin.
-As of March 31, 2015, the general partner held a 100% non-economic general partner interest in us, and Diamondback had an approximate 88.4% limited partner interest in us.
-Diamondback also owns and controls the general partner.
+As of September 30, 2015, our general partner held a 100% non-economic general partner interest in us, and Diamondback had an approximate 88% limited partner interest in us.
+Diamondback also owns and controls our general partner.